 10 ways to speed up web font loading

 Fonts are popular tools on the web nowadays.
-Most modern websites use custom fonts, usually from Google Fonts, because they add a custom touch to the interface and allow for more options.
+Most modern websites use custom fonts, usually from Google Fonts, because they add a custom touch to the interface and allow for more optionality.
 However, there are many performance implications with fonts on the web.
 Fonts are often hundreds of kilobytes and are hosted on another domain, slowing down the website.
 Luckily, you can solve these problems.
 Here are ten tips to improve font loading performance on a website.

 How to make web fonts load faster